tegola-hubs/tegola-hubs.github.com/allanton/index.md

 Although they managed to get a signal to the Allanton community, it was very weak.

 Fortunately, Anne and Hew had also followed up the possibility of a church in Cambusnethan and had identified the [Coltness Memorial Church] in Cambusnethan, whose steeple is clearly visible from most of the area.
-Better still, the church was in an area served by Virgin Media where speeds of 100Mb/s might be available!
+Better still, the church was in an area served by Virgin Media and there is good reason to believe that they have fibre along the mail road just outside the church.
+Even with their (business) consumer-grade Internet service, speeds of up to 100Mb/s ought to be available!

 In September, or thereabouts, Will and Peter met up with Anne and Hew to look at the church.
 The minister, the Reverend Graham Raeburn, was